Measles vaccines: Canadian Immunization Guide

 Immunocompromised persons

 Individuals who are immunocompromised, either due to underlying conditions or immunosuppressive agents, are more susceptible to infections including measles.
 They may be more likely to experience more severe disease and complications.
 The safety and effectiveness of the measles vaccine is determined by the type of immunodeficiency and degree of immunosuppression.
-When considering immunization of an immunocompromised person with a live vaccine, approval from the individual's attending physician should be obtained before vaccination.
+Routine immunization, including completing immunization prior to beginning immunosuppressive therapy, continues to be important.
+When considering immunization of an immunocompromised person with a live vaccine, consultation with the individual's attending physician should be obtained before vaccination.
 For complex cases, referral to a physician with expertise in immunization or immunodeficiency is advised.

-Refer to Immunization of Immunocompromised Persons in Part 3 and Post-exposure prophylaxis (PEP) and outbreak control for more information.
+Refer to Immunization of immunocompromised persons in Part 3 for additional information.

 Travellers

 Protection against measles is especially important for people planning travel.
-Travellers to destinations outside of Canada, born in or after 1970, who do not meet the definition of measles immunity (refer to Table 1 for criteria for immunity) should receive 2 doses of measles-containing vaccine.
+Travellers to destinations outside of Canada, born in or after 1970, who do not meet the definition of presumptive measles immunity (refer to Table 1: Criteria for presumptive measles immunity) should receive 2 doses of measles-containing vaccine.

 Measles vaccines should be given at an earlier age than usual for children travelling outside of Canada where the disease is of concern or travelling to locations experiencing outbreaks.
 MMR vaccine may be given as early as 6 months of age; however, 2 additional doses of measles-containing vaccine must be administered after the child is 12 months old to ensure long lasting immunity to measles.
-Infants under 6 months of age are not considered for vaccination because the effectiveness and safety of the MMR vaccine has not been established in this age group.
+Infants under 6 months of age are not considered for vaccination.
+The efficacy and safety of the MMR vaccine has not been established in this age group.

-Travellers to destinations outside of Canada, born before 1970, who do not meet the definition of measles immunity (refer to Table 1 for criteria for immunity) should receive 1 dose of MMR vaccine.
+Travellers to destinations outside of Canada, born before 1970, who do not meet the definition of presumptive measles immunity (refer to Table 1: Criteria for presumptive measles immunity) should receive 1 dose of MMR vaccine.

 Persons new to Canada